Ujstor/self-hosting-ai-models/README.md

 - `make run-diffusion`: Activates the Diffusion environment and starts the web UI.
 - adding `-q` to end of `make run-<model>-q` comand, runns model as a background process.

+Be patient, it takes a while to download models and install packages; 50GB of data is downloaded.

 # Sample images
 ![docker](https://i.imgur.com/ciKM3KK.png)